Jasyuid/MazeFrenzy/README.md

 # MazeFrenzy
-This was a game created for Ludum Dare 36, a programming event where you are given 48 hours to create a game based on a specific topic.
-The topic for this Ludum Dare was "One Room".
+Maze Frenzy was a game created from scratch in java for Ludum Dare 36 in December 2016.
+The theme for this Ludum Dare was "One Room".